 This important and welcome publication gives a survey of a vast amount of available information on melting and casting metals and the properties of castings.
 The treatment of the subject has been planned to make the book of service to those engaged in the technical field.

-The author, who is well known for his own scientific work in metallurgy, shows an the author, who is well known for his own scientific work in metahurgy, shows an exceptional acquaintance with English and American publications on these subjects, and the numerous references to original papers add greatly to the value of the book.
+The author, who is well known for his own scientific work in metallurgy, shows an exceptional acquaintance with English and American publications on these subjects, and the numerous references to original papers add greatly to the value of the book.

-The first main section (pp. 1-10) deals fully with the processes of melting and solidification, assembles the data on the properties of molten metals, and clearly indicates the rôle they play in the manipulation and subsequent solidification of the cast metal.
+The first main section (pp. 1-110) deals fully with the processes of melting and solidification assembles the data on the properties of molten metals, and clearly indicates the role they play in the manipulation and subsequent solidification of the cast metal.
 Frequent indications occur throughout the book of the limitations of existing knowledge, which should be stimulating to further work in this branch of metallurgy, for many years too much neglected.